Public holidays in Malaga in 2023 and 2024

 Also note that if a public holiday falls on a Sunday, the Monday after becomes the public holiday.

-Thursday 28 February – Andalusian Regional Day.
-This is the day when the region of Andalusia celebrates its autonomical status.
-Most bars and restaurants open, but shops are closed.
+Wednesday 28 February – Andalusian Regional Day, when the region of Andalusia celebrates its autonomical status.
+Most shops will be closed, but bars and restaurants open.

-Easter is one of the busiest times of the year in Malaga.
+Easter is one of the most colourful times of year in Malaga, but also one of the busiest.

 In Spain when a public holiday falls on a Tuesday or Thursday those people who can take the Monday or Friday off as well.
 This is known as a ‘puente’ (bridge).

-Thursday 15 August – Ascension Day and a national holiday.
+Thursday 15 August – Ascension Day and a holiday throughout Spain as well as Malaga.
 Bars, restaurants and shops are open.

-Monday 19 August – 1 of the 2 local holidays and the high point of Malaga Fair.
+Monday 19 August – the first of the two local holidays in Malaga and the high point of Malaga Fair.
+Shops and business close.

-Monday 9 September – a local holiday (in Malaga only) celebrating the city’s patron saint, the Virgin of the Victory.
-The official date is Sunday 8 September, but the public holiday falls on the Monday in 2019.
-Bars and restaurants open, but shops close.
+Saturday 8 September – a local holiday (in Malaga only) celebrating the city’s patron saint, the Virgin of the Victory.
+Bars and restaurants open, but many small shops close.

 Saturday 12 October – Spanish National Day.
 Bars, restaurants and shops are open.